Automattic/woocommerce-payments/readme.txt

 = 2.1.0 - 2021-xx-xx =
 * Update - Show last 4 digit credit card number in order note when payment method is updated on failed renewal subscription order.
+* Update - Define constant for the group to be used for scheduled actions.
 * Update - Enable multiple customer currencies support in live mode.

 = 2.0.0 - 2021-02-22 =